null Skip to main content

 Entonem (OMRI)

-Entonem contains infective third-stage larvae (L3) of Steinernema feltiae, a cold-tolerant entomopathogenic nematode that targets fungus gnats, thrips, beetles, and other pests with soil or foliar life stages.
+Entonem contains third-stage larvae (L3) of Steinernema feltiae, an entomopathogenic nematode that targets fungus gnats, thrips, beetles, and other pests with soil or foliar life stages.
 These microscopic roundworms actively seek out insect hosts, enter through natural openings, and release symbiotic bacteria that kill the pest within 24–72 hours.
 Entonem is OMRI-listed and safe for use in certified organic production.

 Use For